Transferring to MSU

 - A cumulative transferable grade-point average (GPA), as determined by MSU, of 2.0 or C on a four-point scale is required in order to be accepted for admission in good standing.

 - If your average GPA is below 2.0, you may be accepted on "Probationary Status" with the provision that you are required to obtain a minimum 2.0 GPA your first term of attendance at MSU in order to continue as a student at this institution.

-TranscriptsAll college level, degree applicable credits recorded on official transcripts from institutions that are regionally accredited at the time of your attendance will transfer.
-Official transcripts must be requested and sent directly from the institution to: MSU Office of Admissions, 201 Strand Union Building (SUB), P.O.
-Box 172190, Bozeman, MT 59717-2190.
-Please note that all faxed out-of-state transcripts are considered unofficial.
+Please note that all faxed or emailed out-of-state transcripts are considered unofficial.
 However, those faxed directly from another Montana University System in-state institution with a macrao-fax stamp are accepted as official.

 - An UNOFFICIAL self-evaluation of course work can be accessed through our Transfer Course Equivalency Guide, available online.
-This information can be printed from the web and is for reference only, but will be a helpful resource when you are being advised.
 The equivalencies listed are the most current and subject to change.
 If a course or institution is not listed it does not necessarily mean that the course will not transfer, just that the information is not yet in our database system.